official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 from Sir Richard Wilson to Mr Andrew Smith, the Chief Secretary to the Treasury, on 26 February.[^23]

-[^20] Letter Manning to McDonald, 14 February 2002, ‘Conversation with Condi Rice: Iraq’.
+[^20]: Letter Manning to McDonald, 14 February 2002, ‘Conversation with Condi Rice: Iraq’.
-[^21] Letter C to Manning, 12 February 2002, ‘Iraq Policy’ attaching Paper ‘Iraq Policy – SIS Contribution’.
+[^21]: Letter C to Manning, 12 February 2002, ‘Iraq Policy’ attaching Paper ‘Iraq Policy – SIS Contribution’.
-[^22] Letter Private Secretary to C to Allberry, 19 February 2002, ‘SIS Funding of Operations […] in Iraq’.
+[^22]: Letter Private Secretary to C to Allberry, 19 February 2002, ‘SIS Funding of Operations […] in Iraq’.
-[^23] Letter Wilson to Smith, 26 February 2002, ‘Iraq: Requirement for funding for […] Operations by SIS’.
+[^23]: Letter Wilson to Smith, 26 February 2002, ‘Iraq: Requirement for funding for […] Operations by SIS’.

 397

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford62.
-Mr Alastair Campbell, Mr Blair’s Director of Communications and Strategy, described a meeting in No.10 on 19 February as a “‘Phase 2’ war meeting” for Mr Blair with Sir David Manning, Sir Richard Dearlove, Mr Peter Ricketts, FCO Political Director, Mr Tom McKane, Deputy Head of OD Sec, Mr Powell and himself.[^24]
+62. Mr Alastair Campbell, Mr Blair’s Director of Communications and Strategy, described a meeting in No.10 on 19 February as a “‘Phase 2’ war meeting” for Mr Blair with Sir David Manning, Sir Richard Dearlove, Mr Peter Ricketts, FCO Political Director, Mr Tom McKane, Deputy Head of OD Sec, Mr Powell and himself.[^24]